 However, we generally work on projects WITH a general contractor and together we ensure that everything signed off on becomes reality.
 We will work with the hired contractors and subcontractors to oversee that each design detail fits with the original plan.
 We will be involved in the renovation or new build process from start to finish and will troubleshoot any design issues that come up to take the worry and stress away from you.

 We recommend asking friends and family for any referrals they may have.
 You can also research local contractors and see reviews via google or yelp.
-We have a long standing relationship with two amazing contractors in the Edmonton area and will happily recommend them for our projects.
-They are Quadrant Construction and Benjamin Matthew Contracting.
+We have a long standing relationship with three amazing contractors in the Edmonton area and will happily recommend them for our projects.
+They are Quadrant Construction, Benjamin Matthew Contracting and Bouwen Construction.

 One of the most important aspects of choosing a contractor, designer, or any other person to add to your team, is whether you connect.
 When you are able to see eye-to-eye with your team, you will be able to communicate better, be more honest with one another, and have more accountability to each other.
 Renovations often take many months, so make sure you choose a team that you feel good about working closely with for the long term.